Restoration House: History

 Restoration House was originally two medieval buildings (1454 and 1502–22) with a space between.
 They were joined in 1640–1660 (tree ring data from roof) by inserting a third building between the two, to create a larger house.
 The first owner of the completed house was Henry Clerke, a lawyer and Rochester MP.
 Clerke caused further works in 1670, the refacing of the entrance facade, the Great Staircase and other internal works.
 The house was then bought by William Bockenham.
 It was owned by Stephen T. Aveling in the late 19th century, and he wrote a history of the house which was published in Vol. 15 of "Archaeologia Cantiana".

+Between the years 1933 to 1978 the home was owned by Mackeys, a Scottish family.
+They were known for being tight on spending.
+The building was then sold to William Moreton (sold by Mrs Mackey).

-The house was purchased for £270,000 by the English entertainer Rod Hull, in 1986, to save it from being turned into a car park; and he then spent another £500,000 restoring it.
+Then the house was purchased for £270,000 by the English entertainer Rod Hull, in 1986, to save it from being turned into a car park; and he then spent another £500,000 restoring it.
 It was taken by the Receiver in 1994 to cover an unpaid tax bill.

 The current owners over the past decade have uncovered decoration schemes from the mid 17th century, which reveal the fashionable taste of the period, much influenced by the fashions on the continent.